aanastasiou/pywundercam/README.md

 This concludes the quickstart guide which makes use of `PyWunderCamAuto`.
-Although this client allows you to take pictures in single and continuous (burst) modes, the real power of `pywundercam` is in the underlying client object `PyWunderCam` that allows much more fine control over the complete parameter set of the Wunder 360 S1.
+Although this client allows you to take pictures in single and continuous (burst) modes, the real power of `pywundercam` is in the underlying client object `PyWunderCam` that allows finer control over the complete parameter set of the Wunder 360 S1.

-This concludes the quickstart.

-You could now browse over to the rest of the documentation on readthedocs to learn more about exceptions, hardware, and software design around PyWunderCam.
+You can now [browse the rest of the documentation](https://pywundercam.readthedocs.io/en/latest/) to learn more about exceptions, hardware, and the general design of PyWunderCam.